Skip to content

 How to Measure Your Living Room for a Sofa (Step-by-Step + Exact Dimensions to Check)

-Short answer: Measure your living room for a sofa in this order: wall width, room depth, walkways (30–36″), space in front (14–18″), and delivery access.
-If any of these are missing, the sofa may fit the wall but not the room.
+Short answer: Measure your living room for a sofa in this order: usable wall width, room depth, walkways (30–36″), front clearance (14–18″), and delivery access.
+Missing any one of these can create layout or delivery problems later.

 Quick steps: